Surviving the Crash after your Crush

 CLOSE ATTENTION - IGNORE ABSOLUTELY NOTHING.

-disorder problems, is arrested emotional development, which is catalyzed
+to personality disorder problems, is arrested emotional development,

-by parental neglect and/or abuse in infancy and childhood.
-Adult
+which is catalyzed by maternal neglect and/or abuse during infancy

 of these males present as little boys, ambivalently in need of rescuing